Skip to content

 4.1 New Cotutelle PhD programs

 Monitoring of the agreement must be performed during the life of the agreement.
-The Cotutelle PhD Agreement must specify the review date, processes, the person(s) responsible for the review, and allowable circumstances for termination of the agreement.
+The Cotutelle PhD agreement must specify the review date, processes, the person(s) responsible for the review, and allowable circumstances for termination of the agreement.

-The Dean GRS may:
+The Dean (GRS) may:

-• decline the program application, in which case it will be sent to the admissions team for a formal denial of entry.
+• decline the program application, in which case it will be sent to the Admissions team for a formal denial of entry;

 • return the application for revision and resubmission.

-4.3 Cotutelle PhD Agreement
+4.3 Cotutelle PhD agreement

-4.4 Fee and scholarship arrangements
+4.4 Fee and Scholarship arrangements

-4.5 Financial Arrangements
+4.5 Financial arrangements

-In addition, full details of financial requirements must be specified in the NOI Form and incorporated into the agreement.
+In addition, full details of financial requirements must be specified in the NOI and incorporated into the agreement.

 4.6 Program acceptance